ToshioCP/Gtk4-tutorial/gfm/sec19.md

 The content of the function is the same as the part of startup handler in the previous version of `tfeapplication.c`.
 - 13-20: `set_font_for_display`.
 This function sets CSS with font-family, font-style, font-weight and font-size.
-  - font-family is a name of font.
+  - font-family is a name of a font.
 For example, sans-serif, monospace, Helvetica and "Noto Sans" are font-family.
-It is recommended to quote font family names that contain white space, digits, or punctuation characters other than hyphens.
+It is recommended to quote font family names that contains white space, digits, or punctuation characters other than hyphens.
   - font-style is one of normal, italic and oblique.
   - font-weight specifies the thickness of a font.
 It is normal or bold.